anuragGUPTA2235/C-INPUT-OUTPUT/README.md

 ## %c for printing and taking single character
 ## in printf and scanf
 ## no &operator required in strings, only for char
+## double quotes for string, single quotes for character
 ```
 #include<stdio.h>
 main()